liufengting/FTChatMessage/Demo/Pods/FTIndicator/README.md

 // or disable user interactions

-[FTIndicator showProgressWithmessage:@"Here is a progress message." userInteractionEnable:NO];
+[FTIndicator showProgressWithMessage:@"Here is a progress message." userInteractionEnable:NO];

 ```